CibyL1226/cse15l-lab-reports/Lab_report_3.md

 ## Fourth Method

 This method uses the `grep` command with `-c`, which stands for count.
 This command counts and return how many of the indicated strings is in the files after finding them.
 (Found on [ChatGPT](https://chat.openai.com/))

+The input I put in chatGPT is "what are some ways to use grep function?"
+The output I got for this specific function from chatGPT says: "Count the number of matching lines:`grep -c pattern file.txt` The -c option counts the number of lines that match the pattern instead of displaying the lines themselves."

 This command is useful becasue it counts how many times a word show up in the articles without having you counting from the output and possibly make mistakes when counting.